-Our General Music program is offered for children in Kindergarten through 6th grade.
-Children will be invited to progressively learn about movement, music history, theory, and performance techniques associated with not only western music, but world music as well.
+Our general music program is offered for children in Kindergarten through 6th grade.
+Children will be invited to progressively learn about music history, theory, and performance techniques associated with not only western music, but world music as well.
 Considering music from a biblical point of view, we will discover the creativity of our Creator through not only participation, but the creation of music using different techniques such as Orff and Kodaly.
-Studies in General Music will be tailored and linked to the subjects students are learning in their general classroom and will lead towards culminating projects and performances presented at special events during the year.
+Studies in general music will be tailored and linked to the subjects students are learning in their general classroom and will lead towards culminating projects and performances presented at special events during the year.

 In addition, each lesson should direct students to specific life skills and concepts of overall importance.
-This being said, we will intentionally refer to the following principles as a basis for our musical understanding, practice, and performance:
+We will intentionally refer to the following precepts as bases for our musical understanding, practice, and performance:

-UP- The study of music, its beautiful sound, scope, and interesting principles, allows us to see aspects of God’s character
+UP- The study of music, its beauty, scope, and guiding principles, allows us to see aspects of God’s character.

-IN- The study of music offers a tangible opportunity for people to grow in discipline and character, perseverance and insight.
-As such, our study of music will call upon each student to bring excellence to their investments.
+IN- The study of music offers a tangible opportunity for people to grow in discipline, perseverance, and insight.
+As such, our study of music will call upon each student to bring a commitment to excellence to their work.

 OUT- We are to love others as Christ loves us.
 One way of doing this is by sharing what we have been given.
-It is my encouragement that students keep in mind that they can share good gifts with other people when they combine their passions with excellence.
+We encourage students keep in mind that they can share good gifts with other people when they pursue their passions with excellence.

-The Orchestra Program at LCA is offered for students in 5th grade through High School.
+The orchestra program at LCA is offered for students in 5th grade through high school.
 In general, each rehearsal will encourage students to continue learning music theory, music history, and music skills studies in tandem with their instrumental studies.
-Each class will encourage the students to work towards a goal that will culminate into performances and projects throughout each semester.
-Though students will be offered a lot of support on their instruments in class, practice outside of class time is necessary and private lessons are strongly encouraged for students to keep up with the progression of the classes.
-Students will develop their technical and musical abilities through the methods of Paul Rolland, Mimi Zweig, and Sinichi Suzuki and will get to explore different musical genres and styles whether it be through Classical Quartets, Symphonic Literature, Jazz/Contemporary Combos, or Music for the Cinema.
+Each class will encourage the students to work towards a goal that will culminate in performances and projects throughout each semester.
+Though students will be given extensive support on their instruments in class, practice outside of class time is necessary and private lessons are strongly encouraged for students to keep up with the progression of the classes.
+Students will develop their technical and musical abilities through the methods of Paul Rolland, Mimi Zweig, and Sinichi Suzuki and will be able to explore different musical genres and styles whether it be through classical quartets, symphonic literature, jazz/contemporary combos, or music for the cinema.

-The Band Program at LCA is offered for students in 7th grade through High School.
-In general, each rehearsal will encourage students to continue learning music theory, music history, and music skills studies in tandem with their instrumental studies.
+The band program at LCA is offered for students in 7th grade through High School.
+In general, each rehearsal will encourage students to continue learning music theory, music history, and music skills in tandem with their instrumental studies.